skip to main content

 For Xfinity Prepaid Internet, you’ll have to handle the installation yourself, but self-installation isn’t too difficult if you’ve ever set up a desktop computer or TV.

-1. Take out the Xfinity wireless gateway/modem from your starter kit.
+1. Take out the Xfinity wireless gateway/modem from your starter kit (easy enough).

 2. Connect your wireless gateway to a coaxial wall jack using the kit’s coaxial cable.
 The coaxial cable has a circular plug with a small wire in the center.
 Pick a wall jack that’s located in a central area of your home to help ensure a consistent wireless signal.

-3. Connect your combo router/modem to a power outlet using the power adapter.
-The gateway’s power jack will be located on the device’s backside.
+3. Using the power adapter, connect your combo router/modem to a power outlet.
+The gateway’s power jack is located on the device’s backside.

 4. Connect your device to the gateway’s wireless network.
-Your network’s password and name will be on a sticker on the gateway’s backside.
+The password and name of your network will be on a sticker on the gateway’s backside.

 5. Open up a web browser on your device.
 The browser should automatically redirect to Xfinity’s website, but visit Xfinity Prepaid Internet’s site if your browser doesn’t automatically send you there.